ds2000/homeassistant-fe-tesla/README.md

 8) Controls screen - Adding charging flap icon and changing the background state when opened
 9) Controls screen - Adding PSI to toggle
 10) Controls screen - Higher and Lower buttons to set the charge ampage.
+11) Visuals - Rogue charging icon needs work
-11) Visuals - some of the car images bounce around slightly when clicked, screenshots need redoing.
+12) Visuals - some of the car images bounce around slightly when clicked, screenshots need redoing.

 # Installation
 To install you'll need a few pre-requistites.
 These are: